mullvad/mullvadvpn-app/docs/security.md

 that affects the tunnel or until the tunnel goes down unexpectedly.

 In this state, all traffic in both directions over the tunnel interface is allowed.
-Minus DNS requests (TCP and UDP destination port 53) not to a gateway IP on the tunnel interface.
+Minus DNS requests (TCP and UDP destination port 53) not to a gateway IP on the tunnel interface or one of the defined custom DNS servers.
-Meaning we can *only* request DNS inside the tunnel and *only* from the relay server itself.
+We can *only* request DNS inside the tunnel and *only* from the relay server itself, unless one or more custom DNS servers are provided.
+If custom servers are specified, DNS requests can only be made to them.

 This state allows traffic on all interfaces to and from the IP+port+protocol combination that the tunnel runs over.
 See the [connecting] state for details on this rule.